 In adult women between 51 and 70 years, the recommended daily amount increases to 1,200 mg respectively.

 You can get this calcium by eating dairy products or by taking calcium supplements regularly.
+New Chapter’s Calcium Supplement is one to consider.

 Potassium is not actually a vitamin, it is a mineral that helps boost bone mineral density just like Vitamin D. Therefore, your bones require a healthy amount of potassium for full strength and structure.

 Phosphorus just like potassium is classified as minerals.
 They help in tandem with calcium to strengthen your bones and give them rigidity.
 Phosphorus can be gotten from plants such as soybeans, pumpkin seeds, and lentils or from phosphorus supplements.
+Give Jarrow Formulas Bone-Up supplements a try if you are looking for supplements with phosphorus in them.

 Vitamin C also helps speed up your body’s regeneration and healing process.
 Naturally, you can get Vitamin C from goods like green/red peppers, broccoli, cauliflower, Brussels sprouts, and leafy greens such as spinach, and, cabbage.
+Whilst it is available in many commonly eaten foods, there are also supplements available (such as NutriFlair) for those who may find themselves deficient.

 Conclusion: Best healthy vitamins for teeth and gums